 Twain was touring, and left it to Lyon and an architect to build and furnish an 18-room Italianate mansion called Stormfield.
 (See a video of Mark Twain with Clara and Jean taken by Thomas Edison at Stormfield here.)

 It was at Stormfield that Isabel Lyon met her Waterloo.
-She grew increasingly high-handed, spent Twain’s money lavishly and grew intimate with Ralph Ashcroft, who had insinuated himself into Twain’s life as his business manager.
-She alienated Clara and the servants.
+She grew increasingly high-handed, spent Twain’s money lavishly and grew intimate with Ralph Ashcroft.
+Ashcroft had insinuated himself into Twain’s life as his business manager.
+But Lyon managed to alienate Clara and the servants.

 Biographer Laura Skandera-Trombly, who is sympathetic to Lyon, writes: